vignesh101/pdf_chat/README.md

 ## Notes

 - This app uses Assistants API v2 with `file_search` and a vector store.
 First run creates and persists the assistant/vector store IDs under `data/state.json`.
+- The vector store is created with the embedding model from `embedding_model_name`.
 - Files uploaded through the UI are sent to the OpenAI Files API with `purpose="assistants"`.
 - If you use a proxy or custom base URL (e.g., gateways), set them in the config.
 - For production, set a `SECRET_KEY` environment variable for Flask sessions.